 Medical Interviewing and Documentation

 The purpose of this course is to create an awareness and understanding of the art of interviewing and communicating with patients and other health care professionals.
+It presents a biopsychosocial and family systems approach for understanding individual and family developmental stages throughout the life cycle, and the importance in obtaining medical history as well as interacting with patients.
 The course focuses on creating a medical record that accurately reflects the medical interview and establishes the competency of the PA.
-The course also emphasizes the importance of maintaining proper medical records as a means of communicating details of patient care.
+Topics involving communication techniques with patients, confidentiality issues, ethical issues, and cultural sensitivity will also be addressed.

 Epidemiology and Evidence-Based Medicine